noamLeiv13/DataDevInterviewKit/README.md

 # Failures:
-it is ok to fail on interview or two and more it is totally fine and not saying anything about your skill (there is much better ways to measure your skills as software engineer - past experiences - did you create production product, CR, bug fix, feel fluent in at least one coding language so you are capable engineer! you will help a lot to company we just need to find the best available opportunity )
+it is ok to fail on multiple interviews and not saying anything about your skills as software engineer, it is just a matter of practice and preparation.
+Remember did you create production product, CR, bug fix, feel fluent in at least one coding language so you are capable engineer! you will help a lot to company we just need to find the best available opportunity )

 # Time